gnosis/dx-docs/source/integration-ideas.md

 - It would make sense to have a contract where the user can send ETH (specifically for an auction pair) and the contract does everything automatically and even sends back the exchanged funds to the user’s address
 - Smart contract must know how much comes from which address and allocate the exchanged token to this one.
 - Must overcome problem that the DutchX contract needs to be requested to do claim and withdraw
-- Must overcome gas problem (take fee from user)?
+- Must overcome gas problem (take liquidity contribution from user)?
 - Must overcome problem that the pre-set gas limit in most applications might be too low to do one transaction up to confirmation of order.

 ##### 2. An arbitrage bot which can act as a bridge between the DutchX and another exchange and does a transaction atomically (i.e. one transaction that buys on another exchange and takes part with the funding on the DutchX)